 A Multichannel marketing strategy is one which uses more than one channel (multi) to interact with prospects.
 A channel might be a leaflet, a social media platform, a promotional event.
 With this approach, there is no need for your channels to work together or tailor messages to the prospect’s buying stage, because Multichannel is more about the message than it is about the prospect’s journey.

-Omnichannel on the other hand requires integration among all channels to offer the buyer a consistent experience at all touch-points.
+B2B Omnichannel Marketing on the other hand requires integration among all channels to offer the buyer a consistent experience at all touch-points.
 With an Omnichannel marketing strategy, the buyers’ needs and preferences are always at the centre of all communications.
-You can have great mobile marketing, social media and a well-designed website, but if they don’t work together, it’s not Omnichannel.
+You can have great digital marketing, mobile, social media and a well-designed website, but if they don’t work together, it’s not Omnichannel.

-WHY IS AN OMNICHANNEL STRATEGY PREFERABLE TO A MULTICHANNEL ONE, IN A B2B SALES SCENARIO?
+WHY IS AN OMNICHANNEL STRATEGY PREFERABLE TO A MULTICHANNEL ONE, IN THE C19 ECONOMY?

 The prospect at the centre

 We have already identified the main difference between Omnichannel and Multichannel.
 Omnichannel ensures all buyers have a seamless interaction with the brand across all relevant channels.
 Multichannel is about casting a wide net to reach the most prospects and give them a variety of options (many of which they might not want).

 Omnichannel’s focus on the buying journey reveals the second key difference: thought leadership.
 Receiving the same experience and messages that work together through each and every channel reinforces the sense of familiarity and relationship with the brand and boosts the image of the company as a thought leader.

 An Omnichannel system works with buyers’ behavioural insights to remove effort and redundancy in the interaction; by communicating with buyers through their favourite channels with useful messages we can eliminate effort from their buying experience.